wearespindle/hall-of-fame/README.md

 # Security Hall of Fame
-We would like to thank everyone on this list for making are product more secure!
+We would like to thank everyone on this list for making our products more secure!

 You can add yourself by making a pull request.